JoeHowarth/trade-sim-v2/docs/devlog.md

 # Devlog

+## Saturday 9/23/23
+[10:00 AM] Today we have octoberfest at 3pm, so only ~4 hours of work
+- Need a behavior that treats routes as first class
+- Would like stateful behaviors: make plan -> execute plan
+- Want to start on Visualization
+  - Web based, react + konva

 ## Friday 9/22/23
 I want to move on to an actual game "Epic of Emporia" (see notion), but I want to have something complete here first.